 But it’s important to know what you shouldn’t eat, and even more critically, to know what you should eat while pregnant.
 Research shows that excessive weight gain and gestational diabetes during pregnancy can have negative impact on a baby.
 Diet plays an important role.

-Expecting moms should make a point to eat nutritious foods that are low glycemic — foods that keep blood sugars level steady.
+Expectant moms should make a point to eat nutritious foods that are low glycemic — foods that keep blood sugars level steady.

 can help lower the risk of developing insulin sensitivity and gestational diabetes.
 Such diets also help reduce pregnancy weight gain and reverse bone loss, making it less likely that moms will pass on these traits to their babies.